marijnh/Eloquent-JavaScript/05_higher_order.md

 encoded as a sequence of 16-bit numbers called _((code unit))s_.
 A ((Unicode)) ((character)) code was initially supposed to fit within such a unit (which gives you a little over 65 thousand characters).
-When it became clear that that wasn't going to be enough, many people balked at the need to use more memory per character.
+When it became clear that wasn't going to be enough, many people balked at the need to use more memory per character.
 To address these concerns, ((UTF-16)), the format used by JavaScript strings, was invented.
 It describes some characters using a single 16-bit code